 The study assesses the role that children’s rights currently play for businesses in Switzerland and Liechtenstein.
 In particular, we look at (1) companies’ awareness, (2) their activities, and (3) challenges and opportunities for advancing children’s rights in their value chain.

 This study was conducted for UNICEF Switzerland and Liechtenstein and for the UN Global Compact Network Switzerland and Liechtenstein in the context of the 10-year anniversary of the Children’s Rights and Business Principles.
+The research was based on a collaboration between two centers at the University of Geneva, the GCBHR and the Centre interfacultaire en droits de l’enfant (CIDE).
 The insights serve as a basis to support businesses on how to address the integration of children’s rights.

 Scroll down to download the report & discover the key insights.